stonemjs/docs/src/docs/architecture/adapter.md

 - AWS Lambda (event or HTTP)
 - Browser (SPA, SSR)

-You can register adapters **declaratively** using decorators or **imperatively** using blueprints — giving you flexibility based on the level of control you need.
+You can register adapters **declaratively** using decorators or **imperatively** using blueprints, giving you flexibility based on the level of control you need.

 Adapter middleware lets you participate in the construction of events and responses, using builder objects instead of direct mutation.
 Scoped middleware ensures clean multi-platform behavior.

 Integration hooks provide a powerful observability layer.
-Whether you want to log startup, trace middleware execution, or debug event transformations, hooks give you visibility — without coupling to your app logic.
+Whether you want to log startup, trace middleware execution, or debug event transformations, hooks give you visibility, without coupling to your app logic.

 Adapters live in the **Integration Dimension** of the Continuum Architecture.
 They form the boundary between the external world and your internal logic.
-You don’t have to think in platforms — just intentions.
+You don’t have to think in platforms, just intentions.